Day 1: Fly overnight to Japan

 Travel to Kyoto

-Tour Kyoto with an expert local guide and learn about the history and culture of the city
+Take a guided tour of Kyoto with an expert local guide and learn about the history and culture of the city

 Visit Nijo Castle, a structure built almost entirely out of Japanese cypress